Champions League playoffs: Bodø/Glimt pulls off stunning upset against Inter Milan

-MILAN (AP) — Bodø/Glimt pulled off one of the biggest upsets in Champions League history by knocking out Italian giant Inter Milan on Tuesday.
+Bodø/Glimt pulled off one of the biggest upsets in Champions League history by knocking out three-time winner Inter Milan on Tuesday.

 The tiny Norwegian team won 2-1 at the San Siro to seal a 5-2 aggregate victory in the playoffs and secure its place in the round of 16 in spectacular fashion.

+“Can you believe it?” coach Kjetil Knutsen said to TNT Sports.
+“A team from a small town up north.
+It's unbelievable.”

 In its first season in European club soccer's top competition Bodø/Glimt has produced one shock after another following wins against Manchester City and Atletico Madrid at the end of the league phase.
-But victory over two legs against last year's beaten finalist Inter was its biggest feat yet.
+But victory over two legs against last year's Champions League finalist and current Serie A leader Inter was its biggest feat yet.

 Second-half goals from Jens Petter Hauge and Hakon Evjen stunned the home fans in Milan and set Bodø/Glimt on course for a clash with City or Sporting Lisbon in the next round.